xvxx/hatter/docs/hurry.md

 ## Functions

 Functions are set with the `def` keyword and always invoked with `()`.
-Arity matters in Hatter: if you pass in too many or too few arguments to a function you'll get an error:
+Arity matters to Hatter: if you pass in too many or too few arguments to a function you'll get an error:

 ```hatter